charities

 Christian Aid

-Christian Aid is a very large charity that is involved world wide on projects to sustain life and develop better living conditions in areas of poverty.
+Christian Aid is a very large charity that is involved worldwide on projects to sustain life and develop better living conditions in areas of poverty.
 Christian Aid employs people in areas of need to take responsibility as our agents so that aid can be delivered to the people who need it most.
-It is important that what is given goes to the people that it is intended to help.
-Christian Aid is devoted to give care, provide aid and establish support networks to communities and individuals in places like Rohingya refugee camp at Cox’s Bazaar in Bangladesh that has recently experienced a huge devastating fire which has destroyed homes and put lives at risk.
+It is important that what is given goes to the people that need help.
+Christian Aid is devoted to giving care, provide aid and establish support networks to communities in particular we are currently working in Gaza and the Ukraine to support the vulnerable and the mis placed innocent people.

 The Tumaini Fund